hudson7557/Smallsh/README.md

   - Ctrl-C is simply ignored.

 - All other commands such as ls, ps, sleep, etc. can be run as normal.

+- Also supports input and output redirection using < >.